Is a plane full of migrants headed to President Biden's home?

 (NewsNation) — A plane traveling to Delaware, near where President Joe Biden owns a home, could be carrying more migrants, according to Newsweek, as tensions mount over immigration.

-According to FlightRadar24, this is the same aircraft that Florida used to fly migrants to the tiny island of Martha’s Vineyard.
+According to FlightRadar24 and Newsweek, this is the same aircraft that Florida used to fly migrants to the tiny island of Martha’s Vineyard.
 Last week, Florida Gov. Ron DeSantis’ office sent two flights to the island, saying they were part of the state’s “relocation program” that intends to send migrants to “sanctuary destinations.”

 NewsNation also called the charter company, which would not comment on the plane or its contents.
 NewsNation will continue to confirm who is on the plane.

 The plane, given the designation J328, is scheduled to leave Texas at 9 a.m.
-ET Tuesday and fly to Florida.
-After a layover, the plane will then travel to Sussex County, Delaware, and is expected to land at 11:17 a.m.
-ET.
+ET Tuesday and fly to Florida, according to Newsweek..
+After a layover, the plane will then travel to Sussex County, Delaware.
 The airport is less than an hour drive from Rehoboth Beach, Delaware, where Biden has a home.

 A total of $950,000 was allocated to the “relocation program of unauthorized aliens,” according to Florida’s budget website, which could be used to charter the plane.
 More than $600,000 was previously allocated on Sept.
 8.